StockNews Manual

 Sitting underneath all this is the Walmart U.S. retail core that is genuinely gaining share — comp sales +3-5% with both traffic and ticket positive, 3-year stack +11%.
 This is share gain, not inflation pass-through.

-The multiple at 33-35× forward PE captures the platform-pivot premium relative to pure-retail (Target at 14×) but does NOT capture the orphan-asset SoTP value (estimated $15-21/share gap between blended and sum-of-parts).
+The multiple is now ~41× forward PE after the +18% Q1 run — it captures the platform-pivot premium and then some; it does NOT yet capture the orphan-asset SoTP value (estimated $15-21/share gap).
 The downside is bounded by 21/25 durability + 0 fatal flags + Aa2/AA balance sheet + Dividend King status.
-The upside is gated by Walmart Connect continuing to compound, PhonePe IPO crystallizing, and Walmart+ subscriber base eventually being disclosed at a meaningful figure.
+The upside is gated by Walmart Connect sustaining +30% (Q1 printed +37% — leg 1 of 4), PhonePe IPO crystallizing, and Walmart+ disclosure.

 Risk types (K.4)